 TAP gratefully acknowledges the invaluable financial support received for this initiative from the European Social Fund and a range of individual and corporate donors.

-There are two separate types of financial assistance which TAP students may be eligible for:
+There are three separate types of financial assistance which TAP students may be eligible for:

 - TAP Student Assistance Fund (ESF/SAF)